 The Build Process

 At the beginning of our build process we have a few different types of source files that we need to bring together into one binary, Ada/SPARK, C++, C, and an Arduino sketch.
 During a typical Arduino build, the build system converts the Arduino sketch into valid C++ code, brings in any libraries (user and system) that are included in the sketch, synthesizes a main, compiles and links that all together with the Arduino runtime and selected BSP, and generates the resulting executable binary.
 The only step we are adding to this process is that we need to run CCG on our SPARK code to generate a C library that we can pass to the Arduino build as a valid Arduino library.
-The Arduino sketch then pulls the resulting library into the build via an include.
+The Arduino sketch then pulls the resulting library into the build via an include. **The CCG tool is available as part of a GNATPro product subscription and is not included with the GNAT Community release.**

 From the user’s perspective, the steps necessary to build this application are as follows: